TIY-Durham/2015-FALL-FEE/07--The-Last-Cascade/README.md

 #### NestedAccordion

-Aim for the following targets:

-* First accordion opens when closed.
-* First accordion closes when open.
-* First accordion opens _and_ closes!
-* Top-level accordions can open and close.
-* Accordion ALL THE THINGS!
+With `NestedAccordion` you'll be using `click` events to replicate the original [site](http://tympanus.net/codrops/2013/03/29/nested-accordion/).
+Your first task is to make the accordion open when closed.
+Then, reverse it: close the accordion when open.
+Now...can you make it open _and_ close on click?
+Ta-da!

+Now you're ready to move on to other accordions.
+Try to get all the top-level accordions to open and close together.
+Then, see if you can make only _one_ accordion open and close at a time, while maintaining functionality in the other accordions.
+Play that accordion!

 #### ViewModeSwitch